elastic/connectors/scripts/stack/README.md

 # Full Elastic Stack with Connectors

-We know that setting up the Connectors service may look a bit daunting, but to help with this, we pulled together a set of scripts to enable a user to get up and running with a full stack with connectors.
-Here, we provide an example configuration, Docker Compose configuration, and a bash script to startup and run a stack including Elasticsearch, Kibana, and Connectors.
+We know that setting up the Connectors service may look a bit daunting, so to help with this, we pulled together a set of scripts to enable a user to get up and running quickly.
+Here, we provide an example Connectors configuration, a Docker Compose file, and a bash script to run a stack comprising of Elasticsearch, Kibana, and Connectors.
+Once running, you can start to ingest data into an Elasticsearch instance via Elastic Connectors.

-These scripts can be useful if you want to try out Connectors and ingesting their data into an Elasticsearch instance, or, as a starting place for adding Connectors to your production environment.
+These scripts can also be used as a starting place for adding Connectors to your production environment.

 # Contents